Modeling the Physical World

 Cross-project orchestration infrastructure that improves itself over time.
 Autonomous research loops that discover, synthesize, and distribute insights across every active project — sports prediction, demand forecasting, computer vision — without manual coordination.
 Inspired by Karpathy's recursive research methodology.
 The system that builds the builder.

-Autonomous prediction daemon polling every 5 minutes. $20K real capital deployed, +10% after 2 months of live trading.
+Autonomous prediction daemon polling every 5 minutes. $20K of my own capital deployed, up $4,304 (+21%) in live trading.
 Dual-instance canary architecture with Brier-scaled Kelly sizing and 4-gate defensive filter.
 Purely statistical — CatBoost residual model on historical match data, no computer vision.

 capital$20K